Prince-m37labs/ShadowAI/README.md

 1. **Start both servers** (backend on port 8000, frontend on port 3000)
 2. **Open the application** in your browser at `http://localhost:3000`
 3. **Navigate through different modules**:
-   - Dashboard: Overview and quick actions
+   - **Dashboard**: Overview and quick actions
-   - Explorer: Browse and analyze code
+   - **Explorer**: Browse and analyze code
-   - GitOps: Manage Git workflows
+   - **GitOps**: Manage Git workflows
-   - Refactor: AI-powered code refactoring
+   - **Refactor**: AI-powered code refactoring
-   - Screen Assistant: Visual code assistance
+   - **Screen Assistant**: Capture and analyze code screenshots

+### Screen Assistant Workflow
+1. Click "Start Screen Capture"
+2. Select the screen/window to share
+3. Bring your code editor to the front
+4. System captures 5 frames automatically
+5. AI analyzes the code and provides insights
+6. View detailed analysis and recommendations

 ## 🤝 Contributing